Assemblers and Fabricators

-The education level and qualifications needed to enter these jobs vary depending on the industry and employer.
-Although a high school diploma is enough for most jobs, experience and additional training is needed for more advanced assembly work.
+The education level and qualifications needed to enter these jobs varies with the industry and employer.
+Although a high school diploma is enough for most jobs, experience and additional training are needed for more advanced assembly work.

-Most employers require a high school diploma or the equivalent for assembler and fabricator positions.
+Most employers require a high school diploma or equivalent for assembler and fabricator positions.

-Workers usually receive on-the-job training, sometimes including employer-sponsored technical instruction.
+Workers usually receive several months of on-the-job training, sometimes including employer-sponsored technical instruction.

 Some employers may require specialized training or an associate's degree for the most skilled assembly and fabrication jobs.
-For example, jobs with electrical, electronic, and aircraft and motor vehicle products manufacturers typically require more formal education through technical schools.
+For example, jobs with electrical, electronic, and aircraft and motor vehicle products manufacturers typically require more formal education.
 Apprenticeship programs are also available.

-The Fabricators & Manufacturers Association, International (FMA) offers the Precision Sheet Metal Operator Certification (PSMO) and the Precision Press Brake Certification (PPB).
+The Fabricators & Manufacturers Association, International (FMA) offers certificates and training programs in fabrication, coil processing, and other related topics.
 Although not required, becoming certified can demonstrate competence and professionalism.
 It also may help a candidate advance in the profession.

-In addition, many employers that hire electrical and electronic assembly workers, especially those in the aerospace and defense industries, require certifications in soldering.
+In addition, many employers that hire electrical and electronic assembly workers, especially those employers in the aerospace and defense industries, require certifications in soldering.
 The Association Connecting Electronics Industries, also known as IPC, offers a number of certification programs related to electronic assembly and soldering.

 Color vision.
-Assemblers and fabricators who make electrical and electronic products must be able to distinguish different colors because the wires they work with often are color coded.
+Assemblers and fabricators who make electrical and electronic products must distinguish different colors, because the wires they often work with are color coded.

 Dexterity.
 Assemblers and fabricators should have a steady hand and good hand-eye coordination, as they must grasp, manipulate, or assemble parts and components that are often very small.

 Math skills.
-Assemblers and fabricators must know basic math and must be able to use computers, as the manufacturing process continues to advance technologically.
+Assemblers and fabricators must know basic math and be able to use computers, because the manufacturing process continues to advance technologically.

 Mechanical skills.
-Modern production systems require assemblers and fabricators to be able to use programmable motion-control devices, computers, and robots on the factory floor.
+Modern production systems require assemblers and fabricators to use programmable motion-control devices, computers, and robots on the factory floor.

 Physical stamina.
-Assemblers and fabricators must be able to stand for long periods and perform repetitious work.
+Assemblers and fabricators must stand for long periods and perform repetitious work.

 Physical strength.
 Assemblers and fabricators must be strong enough to lift heavy components or pieces of machinery.
 Some assemblers, such as those in the aerospace industry, must frequently bend or climb ladders when assembling parts.

 Technical skills.
-Assemblers and fabricators must be able to understand technical manuals, blueprints, and schematics for a wide range of products and machines to properly manufacture the final product.
+Assemblers and fabricators must understand technical manuals, blueprints, and schematics for a wide range of products and machines in order to manufacture the final product properly.